 Interviewed by Dan Cummings for Channel 9 in Syracuse (ABC) for the show Newsmakers.
 Kriesberg discussed his views about poverty, challenging Congressman John Katko and then discussed his newest book, Realizing Peace: A Constructive Conflict Approach.
-The interview was shown on Sunday August 16, 2015 on Newschannel 9 and is available to view anytime at: LocalSYR.com.
+The interview was aired on Sunday August 16, 2015 on Newschannel 9 and is available to view anytime.

 In April 2015, the

 of theEarth Institute at Columbia University's Research Coordinator, Meredith Smith, interviews Louis Kriesberg and he discusses his recently published book, Realizing Peace: A Constructive Conflict Approach.

 Columbia University Presentation at the Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) and the Earth Institute.
 He also discussed the book on the radio show, “Conversations from the Leading Edge: Peace and Conflict at Columbia.”
 (April 2015)

 George Mason University's School of Conflict Analysis and Resolution (S-CAR) welcomed Louis Kriesberg to discuss his new book Realizing Peace: A Constructive Conflict Approach (March 2015)

 Talk from George Mason University's School of Conflict Analysis and Resolution

 (March 7, 2010):